 The Sprint length is 2-4 weeks, small steps.
-During Sprint planning, development team picks up a portion of product backlog and create a Sprint backlog to deliver a potentially shippable product.
+During Sprint Planning, the development team picks up a portion of the product backlog and creates a Sprint backlog to deliver a potentially shippable product.

-Scrum promotes transparency and inspects and adapt opportunities for daily standup, Sprint review, and Sprint retrospective events.
-Product interment is delivered at the end of the sprint and then sprint retrospective provides an excellent opportunity to inspect and adapt to improving product and process for next coming sprint.
+Scrum promotes transparency and inspects and adapts opportunities for daily standup, Sprint review, and Sprint retrospective events.
+Product interment is delivered at the end of the sprint and then sprint retrospective provides an excellent opportunity to inspect and adapt to improving product and process for the next coming sprint.

-All thanks to Scrum framework and Agile ideas.
+All thanks to the Scrum framework and Agile ideas.
 Simple for solving complex problems.

 What have I really taken to my heart and mind as I embrace Agile/Scrum concepts?

-To my heart, it is more people focused and there are less command and control.
-These concepts provide a fertile land for a person to grow and it helped to explore myself.
+To my heart, it is more people-focused and there are less command and control.
+These concepts provide fertile land for a person to grow and it helped to explore myself.

 To my heart and mind, the five Scrum values, really provide a direction with focus and help to create an environment where those behaviors can be exercised.